 Accordingly, you may need some alternative sources of finance to meet your business needs in the future!

-Day to day running finance may be required for business activities.
-To cover this, salons, spas and clinics typically operate with an overdraft facility.
-Although, this should only be used in an emergency situation, given the high interest cost these accounts attract.
-Salons, spas and clinics also need proper marketing and promotional offers to attract new clients and retain existing ones.
-All such activities need financing out of cash flow.
+Day-to-day running finance may be required for business activities – to cover this, salons, spas and clinics typically operate with an overdraft facility.
+Although, this should only be used in an emergency situation given the high interest cost these accounts attract.

 Ongoing maintenance and replacement of equipment will be necessary from time to time, along with inventory in order to maintain the standard of the business.
 This requires a continuous stream of finances.
 As a business owner, it should be a matter of policy for you to allocate a portion of your finances for this area.